I will not hurt myself again today.

 There is a strong passage in the Text that tells how important it is not to depend on what our eyes and ears tell us, to know that it is only the projection of our own thoughts:

-The secret of salvation is but this: That you are doing this unto yourself.
+The secret of salvation is but this: that you are doing this unto yourself.
 No matter what the form of the attack, this still is true.
 Whoever takes the role of enemy and of attacker, still is this the truth.
 Whatever seems to be the cause of any pain and suffering you feel, this is still true…Let them be as hateful and as vicious as they may, they could have no effect on you unless you failed to recognize it is your dream.
-(T-27.VIII.10:1-6)
+(T-27.XI.1:1-4,6)

 The evil dream results from a false picture of myself as something less than the Self which God created.
 I still believe myself to be capable of sin and capable of suffering.
 Because I believe that of myself, I believe it of others, and I project my belief onto them.
 I project my sin and my guilt onto them.
 Every time I see sin or weakness in a brother, it is only a reflection of my own thoughts about myself.
 “It is your dream” that you are seeing.
 You are not seeing something real, but a masterful, near-perfect illusion, projected from your incredibly powerful mind.
 It is the projected image of your own thoughts about yourself that is “hurting” you.